elastic/kibana/docs/development/core/public/kibana-plugin-public.flyoutref.md

 ## FlyoutRef class

-A FlyoutSession describes the session of one opened flyout panel.
+A FlyoutRef is a reference to an opened flyout panel.
 It offers methods to close the flyout panel again.
 If you open a flyout panel you should make sure you call `close()` when it should be closed.
-Since a flyout could also be closed without calling this method (e.g. because the user closes it), you must listen to the "closed" event on this instance.
-It will be emitted whenever the flyout will be closed and you should throw away your reference to this instance whenever you receive that event.
+Since a flyout could also be closed by a user or from another flyout being opened, you must bind to the `onClose` Promise on the FlyoutRef instance.
+The Promise will resolve whenever the flyout was closed at which point you should discard the FlyoutRef.

 <b>Signature:</b>